chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Data Bags
 - Clients

+To access these components for an organization, select **Chef Servers > Organizations** and then select an organization.
 Refer to the image below:

 {{< figure src="/images/automate/chef-infra-server-objects.png" alt="Chef Infra Server Objects">}}